 Ethnic Representation Index

-Bringing Black, Asian and minority ethnic (B.A.M.E)* students into our universities is essential, but it's not enough.
-Students of all backgrounds must equally:
+Bringing B.A.M.E students and staff into our universities is essential, but it's not enough.
+Students and staff of all backgrounds must equally:

 - feel a sense of belonging

 - thrive in their academic work

 - measure progress against institutional and structural racism

 - drive change.

 We welcome any feedback, please get in touch with us: firstname.lastname@example.org